(Why I won’t kill my dreams for my not-so dream job.)

 BUT WHY ISN’T ANYONE DOING ANYTHING ABOUT IT?

-One day I had enough… I decided I wasn’t going to work for someone’s else’s dream and just forget about mine.
+One day I had enough… I decided I wasn’t going to work for someone else’s dream and just forget about mine.
 I wasn’t going to suffer any longer.

 Why do we push off our dreams to work at stressful jobs or jobs we don’t even enjoy?
 Why do we let it impact our health, relationships, our happiness?
 You know that dream of owning your own business, being a singer, artist, doctor, or whatever it is that you are chasing after work hours?
+Do you have any hidden talents that could make a career?
 Why don’t you make that your job, your actual full-time job?
 Why do we not work our dream jobs?
 Instead, we trade in our dreams.
 It’s the same answer to all of those questions: WORK!

 Look, call me crazy but I am one of those people that believe you should be happy in life.
 I think work shouldn’t feel like work 100% of the time.
 You should be having fun, fulfilling your purpose, using your talent and not just sitting on it.
 You know what they say if you don’t use it, you lose it.
 Unfortunately, though, we’ve somehow made it a normal thing in society to work at jobs we hate just to get by.
 We work miserably to afford houses we don’t really stay in, cars we don’t even take on trips other than driving to work, and OH I CAN’T FORGET…bills.